 The Northern Powergrid Group operates a structured and disciplined approach to the management of risk as part of its overall risk management policy and, in DPCR5 and previous price control periods, accepted and successfully managed substantial cost and delivery risks by developing a culture of cost and risk management over that period of time.
-Risks are assessed with due regard to probability and impact and the risk environment is reviewed continually in order that new or emerging potential risks are identified.
-Those risks assessed to be significantly high are logged within a risk register that the GRMG reviews regularly and key indicators are used to track and monitor those risks considered to be significant.
+Risks are divided into a number of risk sectors which, in turn, align to the Northern Powergrid Group's Core Principles, as detailed on page 2 of this Strategic Report.
+A report regarding the effectiveness of each risk sector in terms of risk management, control activity, key success factors and supporting measures is presented at meetings of the GRMG.
+The risk environment is reviewed continually in order that new or emerging potential risks are identified.